Capt. Benjamin L. Willard

-- Black and White Morality: It's unclear (although unlikely) that he believes what he's saying, but Corman tries to espouse this idea to morally justify giving Willard the mission to kill Kurtz.
+- Black-and-White Morality: It's unclear (although unlikely) whether he really believes what he's saying, but Corman tries to espouse this idea to morally justify giving Willard the mission to kill Kurtz.
 For his part, Willard doesn't exactly buy it.

 - Shout-Out: To notable B-Movie producer Roger Corman, who gave Coppola his start in Hollywood.

 The Mysterious Man

 A mysterious man in civilian attire who sits in on Willard's initial briefing, heavily implied to be a CIA agent.

 - The Quiet One: He only has one line of dialogue, but it's memorable and chilling."Terminate with extreme prejudice."

 Colonel G. Lucas